Brian Brocato, DO, FACOG, Obstetrics Lead

 DeeAnne Jackson, MD, MPH, Pediatrics Lead

-DeeAnne is an Associate Professor in the Department of Pediatrics (Division of Academic General Pediatrics) at the University of Alabama at Birmingham (UAB) School of Medicine.
+DeeAnne is a Professor in the Department of Pediatrics (Division of Academic General Pediatrics) at the University of Alabama at Birmingham (UAB) School of Medicine.
 She received her medical degree from the Medical College of Georgia, completed both residency and fellowship at UAB/Children’s of Alabama, and received an MPH from the UAB School of Public Health.
-As Medical Director of the UAB Hospital Newborn Nursery and attending physician in the Pediatric Resident’s Primary Care Clinic, she develops curriculum/educational materials for pediatric residents and medical students, authors clinical protocols and policies, and participates in several Alabama committees relating to newborn care.
+As Medical Director of the UAB Hospital Newborn Nursery, she develops curriculum/educational materials for pediatric residents and medical students, authors clinical protocols and policies, and participates in several Alabama committees relating to newborn care.

 Martha S. Wingate, DrPH, MPH, Administrative/Public Health Lead